bernardconti/GEDCOM_2_SQLITE/README.md

-My project is about generation a pptx document from GEDCOM Data ( tested with My Heritage )
+My project is about generating a pptx document from GEDCOM Data ( tested with My Heritage )

 Export GEDCOM file form your Application
 GEDCOM Data are imported in SQLite.